Passed House & Senate — Feb 10, 2016

 A bill to amend chapter 35 of title 28, United States Code, to preserve the independence of United States attorneys.

-The “S.” in “S. 214” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 214”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.